MWatkins87/House_of_Hope/README.md

 Filters were created for each of the variables in the dataset: MARSTAT", "EMPLOY", "LIVARAG", "DAYWAIT", "SERVICES", "FRSTUSE1", "FREQ_ATND_SELF_HELP_D", "PRIMPAY", "DIVISION", "PREG", "METHUSE".
 A filtered data set was created with selection of values from each variable to investigate whether there was a significant change in the correlation coeffients in the new data set to justify the use of filters.

+## MULTI-LEVEL PERCEPTRON MODEL

+Once the data set had been processed and ready for training, a multi-layer perceptron model and deep neural network model were created.

-## SUMMARY OF MULTI-LAYER PERCEPTRON AND DEEP NEURAL NETWORK MODELS
+## DEEP NEURAL NETWORK

+## GRADIENT BOOST MACHINE MODEL